coretez/SIR/README.md

 * Unit testing scritps are to be placed in `tests`.
 Tests are to end in `Tests.js`

 ## Data Models
+A documented API can be access on Postman: https://documenter.getpostman.com/view/1117493/SVSHs9hS?version=latest

 ### Incidents
 This is the json for an incident object that gets used by /incidents: